 = the amount of the exemption under section 10B(2)(c) for the specific foreign dividend limited to the amount of the foreign dividend received or accrued from the CFC declaring the dividend as indicated above.

-See 4.3.9 and 4.3.10 for circumstances in which the exemption is specifically prohibited.
+See 4.3.9, 4.3.10 and 4.3.11 for circumstances in which the exemption under section 10B(2)(c) is specifically prohibited.